palacaze/gateau/README.md

 `gateau_install_dependency()` has the following signature:

 ```
-# Function that simplifies working with ExternalProject_Add
+# Function that simplifies working with ExternalProject_Add.
 # It sets an ExternalProject up using the supplied available information and
 # creates an install and uninstall target for later use.
 #